Join millions of Canadians who have already trusted Loans Canada

 Lease Cancellation Payments

-If you paid or had an amount payable, to tenants for the purpose of cancelling the lease, you can claim the expense in this section.
+If you paid, or had an amount payable, to tenants for the purpose of cancelling the lease, you can claim the expense in this section.
 It is prorated by the days remaining on the lease, provided the maturation period of the lease is shorter than 40 years.

 Vacant Land

-If you earn income from the vacant property being rented, the cost to operate it can be deducted.
-This includes interest on borrowed money used to purchase the land, in addition to property taxes.
-There are caveats, in that you cannot use this to add to a rental loss or limit other income sources.
+There are caveats, however.
+You cannot use this to add to a rental loss or limit other income sources.
 An example is when someone purchases a lot and rents it out as a grazing field for cattle, as farmland, or as storage.

 When filing your taxes, this is where you indicate the expenses not covered in other parts of the claim.
 To check if it is a legitimate claim, ensure that on Form T776, Line 9270 does not replicate any amount separately claimed on the form.

-Other Deduction Most Landlords Forget To Claim
+Other Deductions Most Landlords Forget To Claim

-There are expenses that are easy to remember — like the cost of replacing a door.
-Other costs are often forgotten by landlords, particularly in sole proprietorships.
+Some expenses are easy to remember — like the cost of replacing a door.
+Other costs, however, are often forgotten by landlords, particularly in sole proprietorships.
 The higher your deductible claim, the higher your net earnings become.
-To achieve this, remember to claim every dollar possible, including:

 • Mortgage interest: Provided your rental property is mortgaged, you can deduct the interest accrued on the loan.